Shanthi nethralaya -logo

 KERATOCONUS

 Keratoconus changes the shape and structure of your cornea, affecting how light enters your eye.
 This can lead to blurry or distorted vision and other symptoms such as increased sensitivity to light.
 Let’s explore the causes of this condition and how it can be treated.
+Our hospital offers advanced keratoconus treatment options tailored to individual patient needs.

 Causes and Risk Factors